 If you’re a fan of juicing, you may have wondered if you can juice strawberries.
 Juicing is a popular way of extracting vitamins and minerals from fruits and vegetables, but it works better with some produce than others.

-Strawberries can be juiced and combined with other fruits and vegetables.
+Ripe strawberries can be juiced and combined with other fruits and vegetables.
 However, some of their key health benefits are lost in the juicing process.
 This means that although strawberries may be a flavorful addition, juicing them may not be effective in terms of diet and nutrition.

 Strawberries’ sweet and tangy flavor and boost of vitamins and minerals make them great additions to any juicing diet.
 However, there’s more to these berries than just their micronutrient makeup, including key benefits that get lost in the process of juicing.
 This article explains the process of juicing and how it affects the nutritional benefits of strawberries so that you can decide for yourself which method is your preferred way of enjoying them.